telerik/winforms-docs/gridview/columns/working-with-columnchooser.md

 {{endregion}}

-In order to customize the Column Chooser you can access it directly from the instance of radGridView, as shown in the following example:
+In order to customize the Column Chooser you can access it directly from the instance of RadGridView, as shown in the following example:

 #### Accessing and customizing the column chooser